statamic/v2-docs/content/collections/docs/globals.md

 You can create multiple Globals sets in `site/content/globals`, or `Configure » Content » Globals` in the control panel.

-Variables set inside your default set (`global.yaml`) will simple be available in all your templates by their variable name.
+Variables set inside your default set (`global.yaml`) will simply be available in all your templates by their variable name.
 Each set/file becomes its own scope, allowing you to group your Globals together logically.
 For example, all of the variables inside a `footer.yaml` file will be accessed through `{{ footer:var_name }}`.